renggli/dart-xml/example/README.md

 ### xml_pp

-This example contains a command-line application that reads XML documents from the file-system and pretty prints the formatted document to the console.
+This example contains a command-line application that reads XML documents from the file-system and pretty prints and syntax highlights the formatted document to the console.

 ```bash
 dart example/xml_pp.dart example/books.xml